-Candle Care, Room Spray & Diffuser Information
+Candle Care, Room Spray, Diffuser & Essential Oil Information

-Candle Care and Burning Tips for Soy Wax Candles
+Soy Candle Care and Burning Tips

 Your candle's first burn

-It is best not to burn for longer than about 4 hours in one go, as this can lead to sooting, staining inside the glass, or the wick curling.
+It's best not to burn for longer than about 4 hours in one go, as this can lead to sooting, staining inside the glass, or the wick curling.
 If tunnelling happens, you can try this quick method to fix it.

 Keeping your candle at its best

-- Trim the wick to around 5 mm before each burn to keep the flame steady.
+• Trim the wick to around 5 mm before each burn to keep the flame steady.

-- Make sure the wick stays upright and centred as it cools.
+• Make sure the wick stays upright and centred as it cools.

-- If you have a wick dipper or snuffer, use it to put the flame out gently — it keeps the smoke down and the scent pure.
+• If you have a wick dipper or snuffer, use it to put the flame out gently, it keeps the smoke down and the scent pure.

 Choosing the right spot

-- Place your candle on a flat, heat-safe surface with a bit of space around it.
+• Place your candle on a flat, heat-safe surface with a bit of space around it.

-- Keep out of reach of little hands, curious pets, curtains, books, and anything flammable.
+• Keep out of reach of little hands, curious pets, curtains, books, and anything flammable.

 Reed Diffuser Safety and Care